XconTechnologies/DunyaConsultants/replit.md

-# EduPath Visa Consultants - System Architecture
+# Path Visa Consultants - System Architecture

 ## Overview

-EduPath Visa Consultants is a full-stack web application that provides visa consultation services for students seeking to study abroad.
-The application is built with a modern tech stack featuring a React frontend, Express.js backend, and PostgreSQL database, all deployed on Replit's infrastructure.
+Path Visa Consultants is a full-stack web application that provides visa consultation services for students seeking to study abroad.
+The application features a professional dark blue gradient design with custom branding, built with a modern tech stack featuring a React frontend, Express.js backend, and PostgreSQL database, all deployed on Replit's infrastructure.

 ## System Architecture